Category Archives: Preventative Dental

 Your Teeth Are Essential

-Our teeth are important.
+Our teeth are essential.
 We need them to speak and chew.
 We need our teeth so that we can smile to boost our confidence.
 In fact, our entire mouths are important!
 Our mouths house saliva which aids in digestion.
 And a healthy mouth helps reduces the chances of contracting any harmful viruses or bacteria.
 Home…

 Fluoride Facts